dschrempf/EDCluster/README.md

 with several established phylogenetic software packages such as IQ-TREE [7], Phylobayes [8], or RevBayes [9].

-The files are named in the following format:
+For each combination of parameters (data base, number of parameters, transformation, and software package), the file is named in the following
+format:

     udm_${database}_${nclusters}_${transformation}_${software}.extension

-For each combination of parameters (data base, number of parameters, transformation), three files are provided; one for each of the following software packages

--   IQ-TREE [7],
--   Phylobayes [8], and
--   RevBayes [9].

 Additionally, postscript files show customized WebLogos of the distributions (for details please refer to the main text, [0]).
 For example, the components as